 Recently partnered up with Rooted in Hull, we and are looking at ways that an LED growing unit can be developed on site to galvanise a new generation of urban youth to take an interest in producing high tech, environmentally sustainable food- here in East Hull.

-2) We are setting up a pizza company to nurture an entrepreneurial spirit and employ peer group promotion of a food culture in college and beyond.
+2) We are setting up a pop up pizza company to nurture an entrepreneurial spirit and employ peer group promotion of a food culture in college and beyond.
 We have already started the pizza garden where raw ingredients are growing.
 This will have much wider impact when we take it out to the local primary schools we now have developed links with.

 We are self funding as there is no money available for this project from the government (yet).
 Despite this we have cross-curricular involvement that in just one year include five departments: Art and Design, Performing Arts (Dance), Health and Caring, Engineering and Foundation.